 The graduate program in Genome Sciences trains students at the interface of several disciplines to prepare them for the challenges of modern biology and medicine.
-Our goal is to address leading edge questions by developing and applying genetic, genomic and computational approaches that take advantage of genomic information now available for humans, model organisms and a host of other species.
+Our goal is to develop and apply technologies from the fields of genetics, genomics, proteomics, and bioinformatics to gain leading edge insights into the biology of humans, model organisms and a host of other species.
 The program emphasizes extensive research experience within an interdisciplinary and state-of-the-art research environment.

 First Year of Graduate School:

 New students are welcomed to the department during an annual retreat.
 This is a time for everyone in the department to interact in a peaceful setting, and allows new students the opportunity to hear about the research in the different faculty laboratories.
 This opportunity is an important venue for new students to “shop around” for their first quarter rotation advisors.
 Students from other UW programs such as Molecular and Cellular Biology may also attend this first year retreat and rotate in Genome Sciences labs, but the number of available rotation slots generally exceeds the number of students looking to fill them, leaving students with plenty of freedom to choose a lab to suit their preferences.

 Although students are asked on their applications to name specific faculty they might be interested in working with, admitted students are not committed to working with any of these particular faculty (and the faculty they name might not be accepting students in the current year).
 Instead, each student spends the first year of the program rotating through the labs of three different faculty, one during each of the three ten-week quarters that make up the UW academic year.